NLnetLabs/rpki-doc/source/rpkivalidator3/installation.rst

     sudo journalctl -f -u rpki-rtr-server

-RPKI Validator 3.1 will be running on: http://localhost:8080/
+The RPKI Validator 3.1 will be running on http://localhost:8080/

-RPKI-RTR Server will be running on: http://localhost:8081/
+The RPKI-RTR Server will be running on http://localhost:8081/

-You can also explore the API here: http://localhost:8080/swagger-ui.html
+You can also explore the API at http://localhost:8080/swagger-ui.html

 .. _deb: